learnification/pl-scripts/onboarding.md

+### Onboarding Checklist for New Team Members in the PrairieLearn Project

+1. Grant Github access: Add the new team member to the project's repository on Github.
+2. Team comminication: Add the new team member to our team's comminication platform (Slack).
+3. Setting Up PrairieLearn Access: Provide login credentials or invite them to the PrairieLearn platform.
+4. Project Dependencies and Setup: Provide clea instructions for cloning the repository and setting up the project on their local mahine as well as a list of dependencies (e.g., Python, Jinja2) and any specific setup required to run the scripts.
+5. Git branching guidline: Explain the branching guidline which means that all the work should be done in a feature branch and not the main branch.
+Guide the team members to make pull requests for approval before merging.
+6. Training on Markdown and Templates: Review the question_bank.md and template.md files and explain the question format and tamplete for different type of question (Multiple Choice, Check Box, Dropdown, etc.).
+7. Create a documentation for adding questions: After the team members are all set up with Github, provide documentation explaining the process of creating questions and adding them to github step by step.

 ### How to add questions into Github repo:
 ### 1. Clone the Repository:
 Use the following command to clone the repo: